Growing and Saving the Seed Of Hyssop

 Latin name Agastache hybrida is a perennial member of the mint family that blooms in the first year.
-In its first year the blooms will appear in mid summer, and bloom earlier the next spring.
+In its first year the blooms will appear in mid-summer, and the next spring it will bloom earlier.
+Hardy from USDA zones 4-9.

 Native to North America.
-A super pollinator attractor beloved by butterflies and bees and it makes a great long-lasting cut flower, too.
-The blooms are bright, long lasting and fragrant!
+A super pollinator attractor beloved by butterflies and bees.
+The bright, fragrant flowers make a long-lasting cut flower, too!

 - Surface sow seeds and just gently press into soil, as light aids germination.